 Do you know the UAE entry requirements for you and your family?
 One of the first things to consider when moving to any country is whether you are legally able to live and work there.
 Entry requirements for the UAE vary depending on individual circumstances; therefore, check that you have the right visa and immigration documents sorted before you leave.
 This ensures you avoid any inconveniences when you arrive in your new home.

 Think you’ll be able to move all your worldly possessions to the UAE with just a suitcase?
 Think again.
 Moving you and your family’s belongings to the UAE can be challenging, so why not consider using a professional relocation specialist?
 As well as transporting your belongings, many relocation specialists also offer help and support for all aspects of your move; this includes storage and settling-in services.
 These services can be great at taking the stress out of your relocation.

 However, some expats prefer simply using a global logistics company to get their belongings to their new in the Middle East.
 Your options for relocating to the UAE include:

 Finding the right international shipping provider can give you peace of mind while dealing with the other details of your move.
 Check ahead of time to avoid any last-minute surprises.

 When moving to the UAE, it’s essential that you get your finances in order to ensure you can support yourself and your family.
 This relates to any short-term money needs as well as long-term financial management, including:

-- Pensions, tax and investments: Can your pension be transferred to the UAE?
+- Pensions, tax, and investments: Can your pension be transferred to the UAE?
 How will your investments be affected?
-Find out before you move with our Guide to investing in the United Arab Emirates and our Guide to the tax system in the United Arab Emirates
+Find out before you move with our guides to investing in the United Arab Emirates and the tax system in the United Arab Emirates

 - Insurance: Whatever your needs, make sure your family’s belongings have the protection they need by sorting out insurance premiums before you leave.